xingvoong/ml-life-cycle-with-lqbtq-friendly-tweet-classifier/README.md

 # Machine Learning Life Cycle with LGBTQ-Friendly Tweet Classifier

-This project walks through a machine learning life cycle from data exploration to model development and deployment through building an LGBTQ Friendly Tweet Classifier.
+This project walks through a machine learning life cycle from data exploration to model development and deployment by building a LGBTQ Friendly Tweet Classifier.
 This process is no mean linear but iterative.

 ```mermaid
 graph LR